-Facility Group Elements of the Facility Group for which Outages must be Reported

-Primary or backup protection systems designed to detect and isolate failed or faulted

-elements

-Breaker Failure Protection

-Breaker Trip Coil Test

-Special Protection Systems (SPS) that detect identified system conditions and take

-corrective action such as:

-Combined generation facility and load rejection schemes

-Reactor tripping schemes

-Communication facilities such as:

-• SCADA

-RTUs, ICCP links or telemetry facilities for display of quantities

-Market participant dispatch tools and facilities

-Communication facilities such as Voice, data and protection tone communications

-Switchyard auxiliaries such as:

-AC and DC station services

-Supervisory control facilities or Control Room bench-boards

-Multi-breaker air supply systems including compressor plants and cable cooling systems

-Non-registered Result in a change of more than 20 MW in demand or supply in an hour from what is

-facilities or typical for that hour (i.e. large industrial customers that periodically shut down plants for

-embedded maintenance or holidays)

-facilities

-Dispatchable load Result in changes of more than 20 MW in demand or supply in an hour from what is

-facilities/ Wholesale typical for that hour.

-customers

-Result in changes of more than 20 MW in demand or supply in an hour from what is

-Distributors and typical for that hour.

-Transmitters Demand control actions, including demand management, voltage reductions and

-disconnections.

-All generation facilities

-Segregated Mode of Operation (SMO)

-Available but not operating

-Deratings:

-Generation Facilities Derating equal to the greater 2% of rated output or 10 MW

-Holds at a specific load for >30 minutes during start-up

-Affects the maximum output or minimum load of a generation unit

-A component failure, operational limit or other circumstance that will cause the unit to

-trip
+Facility Group Elements of the Facility Group for which Outages must be Reported Non-registered facilities or embedded facilities Result in a change of more than 20 MW in demand or supply in an hour from what is typical for that hour (i.e. large industrial customers that periodically shut down plants for maintenance or holidays) Dispatchable load facilities/ Wholesale customers Result in changes of more than 20 MW in demand or supply in an hour from what is typical for that hour.
+Distributors and Result in changes of more than 20 MW in demand or supply in an hour from what is typical for that hour.
+Transmitters Demand control actions, including demand management, voltage reductions and disconnections.
+Generation Facilities All generation units or electricity storage units or electricity storage Segregated Mode of Operation (SMO) facilities Available but not operating Deratings: Derating equal to the greater 2% of rated output or 10 MW Holds at a specific load for >30 minutes during start-up Affects the maximum output or minimum load of a generation unit or electricity storage unit A component failure, operational limit or other circumstance that will cause the unit to trip Plant auxiliaries that affect more than a single generation unit or electricity storage unit, or aggregate of generation units or electricity storage units where the loss of an additional element results in multiple unit/aggregate shutdowns within 48 hours such as: Service air or instrument air Boiler feed pumps Station Service Affects the availability to provide ancillary services such as: Automatic Generation Control (AGC) Valtage and act Voltage supportBlack start service Testing All tests described in Section 4.3.2: System Tests 6 Testing of generation unit or electricity storage units , including: In-service or commissioning tests Testing of derated units at levels above the derated levels Testing of units currently on outage Tests of facilities providing ancillary services